-PERSONAL SERVICES - Any enterprise providing services to a person, his apparel or his personal effects commonly carried on or about his person, including, but not limited to, shoe repair, tailoring, clothes cleaning, watch repair, beauty shops, barbershops and the like.
+PERSONAL SERVICES - Any enterprise providing services to a person, their apparel or personal effects commonly carried on or about their person, including, but not limited to, shoe repair, tailoring, clothes cleaning, watch repair, beauty shops, barbershops and the like.

 PHARMACY - A retail business establishment which primarily sells prescription drugs, patent medicines and surgical and sickroom supplies.